romankh3/image-comparison/README.md

 *   [Other Projects](#also-if-youre-interesting---see-my-other-repositories)

 ## About
-The program in Java that compares any 2 images and shows the differences visually by drawing rectangles.
+Published on Maven Central Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
+Some parts of the image can be excluded from the comparison.
+Can be used for automation qa tests.
 The Usages of the `image-comparison` can be found here [Usage Image Comparison](https://github.com/romankh3/usage-image-comparison)

 *   Implementation is using only standard core language and platform features, no 3rd party libraries and plagiarized code is permitted.